 2. Insert your naked domain free of https:// or / at the end (e.g. learnworlds.com or mylearnworlds.com).

-3. If the A record is properly created, the school's IP will appear in Target.
+3. If the A records are properly created, the school's IP will appear in Target.

-5. If you face difficulties in adding the A record, you can contact us in order to further assist you.
+If you face difficulties in adding the A record, you can contact us to further assist you.